tinder-christopherperry/BackendDrivenUI/README.md

 ### messages and hightlights modules

 Examples of feature modules that provide implementations of ui Component implementations.
 In both of these modules implementations of `ComponentProvider` are declared in a Dagger module.
 See: HighlightsModule and MessagesModule for details.
+Note that `View` and `ComponentProvider` implementations in these modules are marked as `internal` and cannot be referenced in the app module!

 ### app module